-Table runners are a fun home dec project to make.
+Table runners are a fun home decor project to make.
 Think small quilts just for your table!
-There are so many options to make a custom table runner for you or make as a gift.
+There are so many options.
+Make one for you.
+And they make great gifts!

 As an Amazon Associate I earn from qualifying purchases.
 Read more about our affiliate linking policy.